2018 World Cup: A guide to the grounds hosting games in Russia

 Approximate distance from Moscow: 265 miles

-Location: The administrative centre of the Nizhegorod oblast (region), Nizhy Novgorod lies to the east of Moscow at the confluence of the Volga and Oka rivers.
+Location: The administrative centre of the Nizhegorod oblast (region), Nizhny Novgorod lies to the east of Moscow at the confluence of the Volga and Oka rivers.

 Background: Inspired by the aspects of nature in the Volga region, in which it is situated, the Nizhny Novgorod Stadium draws on wind and water in its circular design.
 This is embodied in what Fifa describe as a "semi-transparent undulating facade".
 Like all good modern stadiums, it also lights up at night.

-Situated on a site in central Nizhny Novgorod, on the west bank of the river Volga where it merges with the Oka, construction on the stadium began in 2015.
+Situated on a site in central Nizhny Novgorod, on the west bank of the Volga River where it merges with the Oka, construction on the stadium began in 2015.
 FC Olimpiyets Nizhny Novgorod, the club who stand to inherit the ground after the World Cup, were formed in the same year, out of the ashes of the dissolved FC Volga Nizhny Novgorod.

 Mordovia Arena, Saransk